-The Supreme Court of Canada in Jabour expressly linked the RCD (Regulated Conduct Doctrine) to the then criminal nature of the anti-combines law legislation: So long as the CIA (Combines Investigation Act), or at least Part V, is styled as a criminal prohibition, proceedings in its implementation and enforcement will require a demonstration of some conduct contrary to the public interest.
+The Supreme Court of Canada in Jabour v.
+Law Society of British Columbia, expressly linked the Regulated Conduct Doctrine to the then criminal nature of the anti-combines law legislation: So long as the Combines Investigation Act, or at least Part V, is styled as a criminal prohibition, proceedings in its implementation and enforcement will require a demonstration of some conduct contrary to the public interest.

 These comments were based on earlier case law which explicitly tied the availability of the Regulated Conduct Doctrine to the criminal nature of the federal anti-combines law.
 In particular, the courts have focussed on the undueness standard in the conspiracy provision, a term which has been explicitly equated with the public interest, and have concluded that provincially regulated conduct could not be undue or contrary to the public interest.